Carreau/phd-dissertation/parts/cells.rst

 spindle.
 The first meiotic spindle will migrate toward the oocyte cortex along its major axis.
 Once at the cortex half of the genetic material of the spindle will be exposed through the membrane forming the first polar body of much smaller size than second oocyte.

+Mouse oocyte are good model system for study of mechanical properties inside cells, indeed,  they form big spherical cells with a diameter of around 80 µm which allows study of mechanical properties of cell at different location in the cytoplasm.

-In the third part of my PhD I participated in a collaboration with Marie-Hélene Verhlac and Maria Almonacid at Collège de France who are interested of the effect of actin dynamics in oocyte cytoplasm on the different part of the oocyte gametogenesis.
+In the third part of my PhD I participated in a collaboration with Marie-Hélene Verhlac and Maria Almonacid at Collège de France who are interested of the effect of actin dynamics in oocyte cytoplasm during the different part of the oocyte gametogenesis.

+.. _fig-asymetric-division:
 .. figure:: /figs/oocyte-polar.png
     :alt: asymmetric division of oocyte
     :width: 80%